 Homework Club is offered Monday through Thursday for one hour each day.
 During Homework Club, a staff member is available to assist children with any questions they may have.
 If you would like your child to attend Homework Club, please complete a Homework Club Contract available at the Parent Table or by speaking with your Program Coordinator at your school.
 The Study Studio Center is always available to children in the MPR and provides an area dedicated for homework completion.
 In order to participate in Homework Club, your student must agree to attend Homework Club as designated on the Contract, bring the materials needed to complete their work, try his/her best to understand the assignment, be quiet in the area, and ask for help when needed.
 Parents must also agree to check their child's homework at home, support their child with unfinished or difficult homework and communicate with Kids Club staff about issues regarding homework.
 Please understand, Kids Club staff are unable to provide one-on-one attention for your child and will not check their homework for accuracy.

 Summer: All children and staff attend their age appropriate field trips therefore there will be no supervision provided at the site during scheduled field trip times.
 Student counts are submitted to field trip venues prior to field trip dates.
 Field trips are staffed and paid for prior to field trip date; due this necessary pre-planning we are unable to accommodate day change requests the week of a field trip.
 Students are required to wear their Kyrene summer program T-shirt on all field trips as well as closed toe shoes.
-We encourage children to apply sunscreen before coming to camp and bring a labeled water bottled.
+We encourage children to apply sunscreen before arriving and bring a labeled water bottled.
 If you would like your child to apply sunscreen during program, please drop off a labeled bottle of sunscreen to the parent table.
 Please refer to field trip permission slips for important field trip information.
 Field trips may be cancelled or changed at the discretion of the school district.
 Trips may be rescheduled when possible but may be a different trip, day, date and time.
 No refunds will be given for cancelled or rescheduled trips.

 School Year: Cancellations for monthly tuition based programs (Kids Club, ELC and After Hours) should be submitted five (5) business days prior to the effective date.
 Changes to these programs should be submitted two (2) business days before effective date.